CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Method

 \subsection{Shape Branch}

-As shown in \cref{fig:pipeline} E, in parallel to the \textit{Layout Branch}, we introduce \textit{Shape Branch} to generate shapes for each node in the given graph, represented by SDF.
+As shown in Figure~\ref{fig:pipeline}.E, in parallel to the \textit{Layout Branch}, we introduce \textit{Shape Branch} to generate shapes for each node in the given graph, and represent them by SDF.

-\textbf{Relation Encoding.} The core idea of \emph{CommonScenes} is to exploit global scene-object and local object-object relationships to guide the generation process.
-Hence, besides incorporating CLIP features for coarse local object-object relationships, as introduced in \cref{sge}, we further design a triplet-GCN-based Relation Encoder $E_r$ to encapsulate global semantic cues of the graph into each node and propagate local shape cues between connected nodes.
+\paragraph{Relation Encoding} The core idea of our method is to exploit global scene-object and local object-object relationships to guide the generation process.
+Hence, besides incorporating CLIP features for coarse local object-object relationships, as introduced in \cref{sge}, we further design a relation encoder $E_r$, based on triplet-GCN as well, to encapsulate global semantic cues of the graph into each node and propagate local shape cues between connected nodes.
 Specifically, $E_r$ operates on the learned embeddings $(\mathcal{F}_{\mathcal{V}_c}^{(z)}, \mathcal{F}_{\mathcal{E}_{c}})$ of the \textit{Updated Contextual Graph}, and updates the feature of each node with local-to-global semantic cues, yielding node-relation embeddings for subsequent diffusion-based shape generation.

-\textbf{Shape Decoding.} We use LDMs conditioned on node-relation embeddings to model the shape generation process.
+\paragraph{Shape Decoding} We use an LDM conditioned on node-relation embedding to model the shape-generation process.
 In terms of shape representation, we opt for truncated SDF (TSDF)~\cite{curless1996volumetric} around the surface of the target object within a voxelized space $S \in \mathbb{R}^{D \times D \times D}$.
-Following the LDMs, these dimensions of TSDF can be reduced by training a VQ-VAE~\cite{oord2017vqvae} as a shape compressor to encode the 3D shape into latent dimensions $\bfx \in \mathbb{R}^{d \times d \times d}$, where $d << D$ is built upon a discretized codebook.
-Then a forward diffusion process adds random noise to the input shape $\bfx_0$ transferring to $\bfx_T$, upon which we deploy a 3D UNet~\cite{3dunet2016} $\varepsilon_\theta$ (\cref{fig:pipeline}.E) to denoise the latent code back to $\bfx_0$ according to DDPM model by Ho \etal~\cite{NEURIPS2020_4c5bcfec}.
-The denoiser is conditioned on node-relation embeddings to intermediate features of 3D UNet via cross-attention.
+Following the LDM, the dimension $D$ of TSDF can be reduced by training a VQ-VAE~\cite{oord2017vqvae} as a shape compressor to encode the 3D shape into latent dimensions $\bfx \in \mathbb{R}^{d \times d \times d}$, where $d << D$ is built upon a discretized codebook.
+Then a forward diffusion process adds random noise to the input shape $\bfx_0$ transferring to $\bfx_T$, upon which we deploy a 3D-UNet~\cite{3dunet2016} $\varepsilon_\theta$ (Figure~\ref{fig:pipeline}.E) to denoise the latent code back to $\bfx_0$ according to DDPM model by Ho \etal~\cite{NEURIPS2020_4c5bcfec}.
+The denoiser is conditioned on node-relation embeddings to intermediate features of 3D UNet via the cross-attention mechanism.
 Finally, the decoder of VQ-VAE generates the shape $S'$ from the reconstructed $\bfx_0$.
 For the denoising process at the timestep $t$, the training objective is to minimize: